ConYel/dashboard_survey/README.md

 ```

-In another terminal check the port give by docker:
+In another terminal check the port exposed by docker:
 ```
 docker ps -a
 ```